lpndev/dotfiles/windows/README.md

 }
 ```

-## Log in with the administrator account

-After installing the system, log in with the admin user; In the autounattend.xml file we create 2 users.
-One is an administrator and the other is a regular user.
-At first, we have to log in with the administrator user first, and then we can log in with our regular user.
-Just follow the next steps.

 ## Uninstall Edge first

 Using our `autounattend.xml` file, we were able to enable Edge to be uninstalled outside of the European Union, and for it to work properly, it must be uninstalled first.